oracle/graal/substratevm/DEBUGINFO.md

 sources are being included.

 You can also add extra directories to the search path.
-Note that gdb does not understand zip fomrat file systems so any extra entries you add must identify a directory tree containing the relevant sources.
+Note that gdb does not understand zip format file systems so any extra entries you add must identify a directory tree containing the relevant sources.
 Once again. top leel entries in the directory added to the search path must correspond to the top level package for the classes